-Ken’s sailing experience was minimal before taking the helm of Aquarius January 2017.
+My sailing experience was minimal - before taking the helm of Aquarius in January 2017.
 It totaled two sailing courses including just 8 days of sailing, and 5 years crewing on several sailing vessels during local San Diego races.
-The last few years of his racing career Ken’s friends Karl and Christina purchased a 37 Hanse and named her Alacrity.
-Their best race was the 2016 San Diego to Ensenada race where Alacrity placed 1st in Cruising Class.
+The last few years of my racing career my friends Karl and Christina purchased a 37 Hanse and named her Alacrity.
+Our best race was the 2016 San Diego to Ensenada race where Alacrity placed 1st in Cruising Class.
 All aboard, Captain and Crew, had an awesome time during the race!

 Zivile / Isabelle

 I was born and raised in Lithuania – one of the three Baltic States by the Baltic Sea in Europe, where I spent most of my life.
-Being 100% Lithuanian, I have a very unique Lithuanian name Živilė, which in US and the rest of the world is very unusual.
+Being 100% Lithuanian, I have a very unique Lithuanian name Živilė, which in US and the rest of the world is very unusual and hard to pronounce.
 After a while I would end up being called Z or Isabelle.
 Isabelle was much more acceptable and at some point I gave up teaching people how to pronounce my name and explain where it is from and what it means.
 Sometimes I make it easy for myself and others and introduce myself as "Isabelle" :)

-In 2009 I went to Miami for few months and there I met my husband Ken and “got stuck” in beautiful California, San Diego, where he lived.
+In 2009 I went to Miami for few months and there I met Ken and “got stuck” in beautiful California, San Diego, where he lived.